eswong610/user-guide-docs/docs/expressconnect.md

 ![fileorder](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/fileorder.png?raw=true)

 ## Step 2 - Preparing your project with node module dependencies
-On the terminal, start up your node package manager for your dependencies with `npm init` in your project directory.
+On the **terminal**, start up your node package manager for your dependencies with `npm init` in your project directory.
 Press enter until it prompts a yes/no question.
 You will enter in yes or y.

 ## Step 3 - Installing the mongoose and express.js module
 While on the terminal, you will install **mongoose** and **expressJS** by entering this command: